726 Exchange Street

-PGY2 Internal Medicine Pharmacy Practice with Focus in Academia - Rotation Summary
+PGY2 Pharmacy Residency in Internal Medicine With Focus in Academia - Rotation Summary

 The Ambulatory Care experience is a required rotation which is four weeks in length that occurs in January or February.
 The resident will spend the majority of their time in the Primary Medicine Clinic (located in D1) working with attending physicians and medical residents.
 The resident will provide drug information, medication history taking, patient education, and drug therapy monitoring to clinic patients.
 The resident is involved in medication selection utilizing knowledge of current literature to compare treatment options with respect to efficacy, pharmacokinetics, adverse effects, and pharmacoeconomics.
 Dosage adjustment and therapy duration recommendations are based on clinical/laboratory data, patient responses, and the patient's concurrent diseases.
 Patient outcomes are also routinely assessed.
 Good communication and interpersonal skills are of paramount importance in this setting.

 The resident will also spend two mornings each week in the Coumadin Clinic assisting the anticoagulation pharmacists in the management of the clinic patients.

 The Anticoagulation Management Service (AMS) operates as a pharmacist driven consult service focused primarily on dosing warfarin (approximately 25-35 patients daily).
 The service's responsibilities are divided between two pharmacists.
 Through a P & T approved protocol, the pharmacist monitors all patients on anticoagulants in the hospital.